KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

 8. **Cyber Attacks**

    1. Un-targeted cyber attacks : phishing attacks which can be targeted for millions of people.
    2. Targeted cyber attacks : Specific attack for a company or individual.
+Spear phishing

 9. **Threat Actors**